 "Acquiring only the event data."
-[Free] is not selectable.
+In step 4, [Free] is not selectable.

 To cancel the new settings, press the ESC key.
 A window appears for you to confirm the cancellation.
 Select [Yes] using the arrow keys and press the DISP/ENTER key.